estii20/water-cycle-quiz/README.md

 Warnings that const, let, arrow function syntax (=>) and template literals used in my JavaScript showed ECMAScript 6 specific syntax.
 Suggested to use esversion 6.

 ![Screenshot of JSHint test](assets/images/README-images/js-hint.png)

-__Mobile Friendly Test__

-Ran the URL through the website [Mobile Friendly](https://search.google.com/test/mobile-friendly) and it passed.

 ## Deployment